Category

 南條さん

-This time, I had the pleasure of conversing with Fumio Nanjo.
-As an art critic and curator active on the world's leading frontlines, he is a driving force in the contemporary art scene.
+This time, the conversation partner is Fumio Nanjo.
+As an art critic and curator, he is active on the world's leading front lines and is driving the contemporary art scene.
 It's been over ten years since I first worked with Mr. Nanjo.
-I'm always drawn into his way of speaking, and before I know it, I find myself standing at the entrance to "the unknown."
+I'm always drawn into his way of speaking, and before I know it, I find myself standing at the entrance to "things I don't understand."
 He encourages me to think for myself.
-Mr. Nanjo is a truly charming person.
+Mr. Nanjo is a very charming person.

 ◆The Appeal of Contemporary Art

-Miyagawa: I get the impression that you, Mr. Nanjo, use various methods to bring even those unfamiliar with contemporary art to the point where they can become interested.
-But the real key lies beyond that point.
-You don't say, "You understand, right?" but rather, "No, I don't understand."
+Miyagawa: I get the impression that you, Mr. Nanjo, use various methods to bring even those unfamiliar with contemporary art to its threshold, making it accessible.
+But the real point comes next—you don't say, "You understand, right?" but rather, "No, I don't get it."
 I find that stance wonderful.
-Could you tell me again about what you consider the appeal of contemporary art?
+Could you tell me again what you think is the appeal of contemporary art?

-Nanjo: I don't think the appeal of contemporary art is just one thing.
+Nanjo: I don't think there's just one aspect to the appeal of contemporary art.
 There are socially critical works, and there are works where the artist expresses something deeply personal they've been holding inside.
 That very diversity is the charm; you can find something that resonates with you, something that clicks.
 The possibility of such encounters is also part of its appeal.

 On the other hand, some find appeal in its market aspects.
 Just as some works see prices skyrocket, there's also the perspective of viewing contemporary art as an asset.
 Beyond that, there's the academic world, historical viewpoints... the world of contemporary art is truly iridescent.

-So when you ask, "What is contemporary art?" the answer looks completely different depending on the person's position and perspective.
+So when you ask, "What is contemporary art?" it looks completely different depending on your position and perspective.
 Ultimately, no one really knows the true answer—and that uncertainty is part of the fun, isn't it?

-Miyagawa: If you say you don't know, Nanjo-san, then surely no one does (laughs).
+Miyagawa: If you say you don't know, Nanjo-san, then surely no one knows (laughs).

 Nanjo: Exactly.
-I don't think there's any absolute yardstick that can definitively declare, "This is contemporary art."
-Even from a market perspective, contemporary art differs from other commodities in that its supply is inexhaustible.
+I don't think there's any absolute standard that allows you to declare, "This is contemporary art."
+Even from a market perspective, contemporary art differs from other commodities because its supply is inexhaustible.
 Real estate, diamonds, gold—they all have physical limits.
 But as long as someone keeps creating works, they never run out.
-That makes it interesting as a market too.
-Prices don't necessarily always rise, but new things are constantly emerging.
-In that sense, it also has economic appeal.
+That's why it's interesting as a market too.
+Prices don't necessarily always go up, but new things are constantly emerging.
+In that sense, it has economic appeal as well.

 But then there are people like art critics who interpret works from an aesthetic standpoint, and these multi-layered interpretations intertwine.
-Contemporary art is truly an enigmatic entity.
+Contemporary art is truly an enigmatic object.

-Miyagawa: In an era that tends to seek definitive answers, contemporary art exists on the exact opposite vector.
+Miyagawa: In an era prone to seeking definitive answers, contemporary art exists on the exact opposite vector.

 Nanjo: Exactly.
-So, rather than seeking the right answer, what matters is expressing your own opinion – "What do I think?"
-This means the work doesn't just exist rigidly there; it exists in relation to you.
+So, rather than seeking a correct answer, what matters is expressing your own opinion – "What do I think?"
+This means the work doesn't just exist rigidly on its own; it exists in relation to you.
 Unless you think for yourself, the work won't start telling you anything.
 That's why viewing art is also a very human endeavor: "facing yourself."

 南條さん